webtrees/webtrees.github.io/faq/locations.md

 ![Milton Keynes Gedcom](mk-map-2.png)

-Why doesn’t webtrees copy co-ordinates from the gazetteer to the events?
+Why doesn’t webtrees copy coordinates from the gazetteer to the events?
 ========================================================================

 Consider the example above.
-If webtrees copied the co-ordinates for Milton Keynes (the town centre) into the baptism record, it would imply that the baptism occured at the town centre.
+If webtrees copied the coordinates for Milton Keynes (the town centre) into the baptism record, it would imply that the baptism occurred at the town centre.
 This would be incorrect.

-It would also make it impossible to know which co-ordinates are for the actual event, and which are for the town centre.
+It would also make it impossible to know which coordinates are for the actual event, and which are for the town centre.

-Why doesn’t webtrees copy co-ordinates from the events to the gazetteer?
+Why doesn’t webtrees copy coordinates from the events to the gazetteer?
 ========================================================================

 Consider the example above.
-We have co-ordinates for two different events.
+We have coordinates for two different events.
 Which one would we copy?

-Also, it would imply that the baptism occured at the hospital (or the cemetery).
+Also, it would imply that the baptism occurred at the hospital (or the cemetery).
 This would be incorrect.